-Upon any dismissal, the School will promptly send written notice of the dismissal and the rationale for
+Upon any dismissal, the School will promptly send written notice of the dismissal and the rationale for doing so simultaneously to the parties.

 This dismissal decision is appealable by any party under the procedures for appeal (See Section 37).

 4. COUNTERCLAIMS